English, French, Turkish...

 ‘sexual orientation’ that are at issue.

-“This book provides a narrative that depicts everyday lives of lesbians in
+“This book provides a narrative that

-the Middle East, moving beyond seeing victims of homophobic laws, in order to
+the Middle East, moving beyond seeing victims of homophobic laws, in

-explore their desires and the possibilities for living life outside societal
+explore their desires and the possibilities for living life outside

 parameters.
-I Am You is unique in that it is the fi rst novel published in
+I Am You is unique in that it is the fi rst novel published

-Arabic to truly take up lesbianism as an issue and, I would argue, a cause.
-For
+Arabic to truly take up lesbianism as an issue and, I would argue, a

-indeed, it is a highly political novel, questioning every prevailing societal
+indeed, it is a highly political novel, questioning every prevailing

-belief about homosexuality, and contending that homosexuality is a natural
+belief about homosexuality, and contending that homosexuality is a

 phenomenon.
-As the fi rst text of its kind, I Am You will no doubt one day take
+As the fi rst text of its kind, I Am You will no doubt one

 its place as a lesbian literary classic, but, more importantly, it outs